montyd1905/mds-blog-idempotent-payments/README.md

 - Secondly, we reduce security risks by generating the IK from the payload and internal business logic (which includes validations; so it is much harder to fake).
 Compare this with a simple random UUID which an attacker can simply fake and add to the header to con the system into processing a fake transaction.

 - Finally, our "time lock" system removes the need for additional downstream TTL checks by effectively baking the TTL into the IK upstream at the request preprocessing stage (if a new transaction is detected as a duplicate within the given time interval, the resulting key is not unique and the transaction is simply ignored downstream).
-This improves reliability and performance.
+  - This improves reliability and performance.

+## Examples

+You can find examples on [Github](https://github.com/montyd1905/mds-blog-idempotent-payments/blob/main/example_usage.py).